kloimhardt/bb-web/README.md

 This example does not need WiFi connection for its CSS styling.

 ## Hy/Python backend
-[Hy](https://docs.hylang.org/en/stable/) is a language inspired by Clojure which compiles to [Python](https://www.python.org).
+[Hy](https://docs.hylang.org/en/stable/) is inspired by Clojure, it compiles to [Python](https://www.python.org).
 Using Hy as backend language opens up the vast Python ecosystem to ClojureScript whilst still remaining in the Lisp paradigm.

 You need to install Python 3.7 (or later) and start a server with: